What is in this leaflet

 Do not breastfeed if you are taking this medicine.
-It is not known if the active ingredient in Nordip passes into breast milk or if your baby may be affected.
+The active ingredient in Nordip passes into breast milk.
+Your baby may be affected.

 If you have not told your doctor about any of the above, tell him/her before you start taking Nordip.

 Tell your doctor or pharmacist if you are taking any other medicines, including:

 - all medicines, vitamins, herbal supplements or natural therapies you buy without a prescription from a pharmacy, supermarket naturopath or health food shop.